 We also encourage students to seek outside scholarship funding to help finance their experience.
 For a variety of links to outside scholarship sources for off-campus study, please go to the scholarship information page.

-Please refer to the ACM Program Payment Policies sheet for information concerning cancellation and refund policies.
+Please refer to the ACM Program Payment Policies sheet for information concerning cancellation policies.